OMAD Diet and effects of eating one meal a day on your body.

 - Sunday: OMAD, similar to Tuesday

-Benefits of OMAD Diet
+Benefits Of Following The OMAD Diet

 Mark P. Mattson in the article Dietary Factors, Hormesis and Health says: “The most prominent dietary factor that affects the risk of many different chronic diseases is energy intake – excessive calorie intake increases the risk.
 Reducing energy intake by controlled caloric restriction or intermittent fasting increases lifespan and protects various tissues against disease.”